-ETHERNET Connect a router, cable modem, or Digital Subscriber Line (DSL) modem to the TV using an Ethernet cable (CAT 5) for a possible software upgrade.
-Go to page 57 for more information on software upgrades.
+ETHERNET Connect a router, cable modem, or Digital Subscriber Line (DSL) modem to the TV using an Ethernet cable (CAT 5).
 Do not connect a telephone cable because of risk of fire or shock.
 A green light on the jack means that an active network has been detected.
 An orange light on the jack means the data is either being sent or received.

-DIGITAL AUDIO OUTPUT Use a digital optical cable (or SPDIF cable) to connect your TV to a compatible Dolby Digital or PCM receiver or decoder.
+DIGITAL AUDIO OUTPUT Use a digital optical cable (or SPDIF cable) to connect your TV to a compatible Dolby Digital\ and/or PCM receiver and/or decoder.
 Dolby Digital offers theatre-quality sound (six audio channels).
 If you own a receiver that uses an optical cable input, you can use an optical cable to connect the TV to that receiver for the best sound quality.
 Go to the Digital Audio Out screen in the Audio menu to select Auto Select or PCM as the output for this jack.